 The Uganda Marathon is entering its 3rd year and is growing steadily, having already become the largest fundraising event in the country.
 The brainchild of a group of former London City professionals, it is not only a great sporting event but actively supports and engages the local community.

-In 2017, it will take place on Sunday 4th June.
 It combines 7 days of adventure, volunteering, African music, street parties and a children’s sports day, culminating with the option of running the full marathon (42.2kms), a half marathon (21.1kms) or a 10k run.